 Some of the highest flying stocks have also been among the worst off during the recent market pullback.
 Instead of relying on traditional market cap-weighting indices that may tilt toward these at risk high flyers, investors can look to exchange traded fund strategies with an alternative approach.

-“Volatility weighted – they’re perfect for times where volatility increase for sure, and we look at our ETFs as an alternative to market-cap weighting.
-As volatility picks up, especially in those top stocks, our approach, which is a risk-weighted approach, tends to benefit the client a little bit better.
-So what we’re doing is taking a look at not necessarily the size of the company that decide the weight, but the risk that company imparts on the index,” Joe Geary, Regional Sales Director for VictoryShares, said at the Charles Schwab IMPACT 2018 conference.
+“Volatility weighted – they can be helpful during times where volatility increase for sure, and we look at our ETF methodology as an alternative to market-cap weighting.
+Our approach, which is a risk-weighted approach, seeks to spread the risk more evenly across the index and offer broader exposure to the entire market,” Joe Geary, Regional Sales Director for VictoryShares, said at the Charles Schwab IMPACT 2018 conference.

 As an alternative to traditional cap-weighted index funds, investors may considered a risk-weighted approach to better diversify their market exposure.
 Victory Capital offers its own suite of smart beta ETFs that focus on volatility-based weighting methodology to potentially help investors generate improved risk-adjusted returns.